 “I can see tiny submillimeter details, which in the limbic system are especially of great interest to me,” he says.

-In Dr. Ducreux’s images and videos, he created green spheres to represent the gray matter of the brain, with red lines representing the white matter pathways within the brain.
+In Pr.
+Ducreux’s images and videos, he created green spheres to represent the gray matter of the brain, with red lines representing the white matter pathways within the brain.
 The bigger the spheres, the more connections there are between them and along the white matter pathway, indicating a strong neural connection.

-Although he does not use these particular images for diagnostic purposes, he says that studying the limbic system with high-quality MRI images like the ones he captures from SIGNA Architect is critical to research to help understand how humans’ emotional processing works.
+He says that studying the limbic system with high-quality MRI images like the ones he captures from SIGNA Architect is critical to research to help understand how humans’ emotional processing works.

 “The limbic system refers to man’s inner temple, the ‘unconscious,’ where behavior, emotions, memory are processed,” he explains.
 “With MRI images, you can track fibers in the brain, which gives another view of the structures in the brain as well as the functions of the brain.
 For the physician, it could potentially help them identify which part of the brain is damaged or functioning normally.”